Cars 2: Box office

 Cars 2 grossed $191.5 million in the United States and Canada, and $370.7 million in other countries for a worldwide total of $562.1 million.
 Worldwide on its opening weekend it grossed $109 million, marking the largest opening weekend for a 2011 animated title.
-Overall, Cars 2 became the seventh-biggest Pixar film in worldwide box office among the fourteen released.
+Overall, Cars 2 became the seventh-biggest Pixar film in worldwide box office among the fourteen released, and was the tenth-highest-grossing film of 2011.

 Cars 2 made $25.7 million on its debut Friday (June 24, 2011), marking the second-largest opening day for a Pixar film, at the time, after Toy Story 3s $41.1 million.
 During this time, though, it was the third least-attended opening day for a Pixar film, only ahead of Up and Ratatouille.
 It also scored the sixth largest opening day for an animated feature.
 On its opening weekend as a whole, Cars 2 debuted at No.1 ahead of Green Lantern and Bad Teacher with $66.1 million, marking the largest opening weekend for a 2011 animated feature, the seventh largest opening for Pixar, the eighth largest among films released in June, and the fourth largest for a G-rated film.
 In its second weekend, however, the film was overtaken by Transformers: Dark of the Moon, dropping 60.3% and grossing $26.2 million.
-At the end of its theatrical run, Cars 2 became the lowest-grossing Pixar film in North America since A Bug's Life out of the studio's first twelve films.

 Outside North America, it grossed $42.9 million during its first weekend from 3,129 theaters in 18 countries, topping the box office.
 It performed especially well in Russia where it grossed $9.42 million, marking the best opening weekend for a Disney or Pixar animated feature and surpassing the entire runs of Cars and Toy Story 3.
 In Mexico, it made $8.24 million during its first weekend, while in Brazil, it topped the box office with $5.19 million ($7.08 million with previews).
 It also premiered at No.1 with $5.16 million in Australia, where it debuted simultaneously with Kung Fu Panda 2 and out-grossed it.
 It is the highest-grossing film of 2011 in Lithuania ($477,117), Argentina ($12 million).
 It is the highest-grossing animated film of 2011 in Estonia ($442,707), Finland ($3.2 million), Norway ($5.8 million).